My sister forwarded

 looks like a bible.
 As I type this, anybody that got their name on the

-list in that general time frame still has more than a year to wait
+list in that general time frame has probably taken home a car, if they

 Ever get that "everything is